 Will I have cell signal during the Workshop?

-Cell signal is extremely intermittent in many of the locations, you should not expect to be connected all the time, at certain locations you may be offline for long periods, enjoy the silence.
+Cell signal is extremely intermittent in most of the locations, you should not expect to be connected all the time, at certain locations you may be offline for long periods, enjoy the silence.

 Will the instructors take photos during the Workshop?